 As the former president of the American Institute of Architects, Carl Elefante, once said, “The most sustainable building is the one that is already built”.
 Retrofitting is inherently more sustainable as it reduces resource and material consumption, generates less waste, and consumes less energy than constructing new buildings.
 Examples of retrofitting an existing building include upgrading its insulation, installing efficient HVAC systems, utilising renewable energy sources, and implementing water-saving fixtures, among other strategies.

 Keppel Bay Tower, Singapore’s first Green Mark Platinum (Zero Energy) commercial building, marks a significant milestone in Singapore’s green building journey.
-It is a prime example of Keppel’s Sustainable Urban Renewal initiative to retrofit, future-proof and extend the lifespan of older commercial buildings.
+It is a prime example of Keppel’s Sustainable urban renewal initiative to retrofit, future-proof and extend the lifespan of older commercial buildings.
 Find out more about Keppel Bay Tower’s unique journey to becoming a net zero building here.

 Misconception #3: Green buildings only benefit the environment